Enhanced quantum frequency estimation by nonlinear scrambling

 which quantifies the degree of noncommutativity between a positive operator $B$ and a fixed Hermitian operator $K$.
 In our context, a natural choice for these operators is $B{=}|\psi(t)\rangle \langle\psi(t)|$, representing the time-evolved state, and $K{=}a^\dagger a $, the number operator.
 The Wigner-Yanase skew information, in this case, measures the extent to which the number operator fails to commute with the evolved state.
 In our case, $B$ is a pure state; thus, the Wigner-Yanase skew information simplifies to:

 which is the variance of the observable $K{=}a^\dagger a$ in the state $|\psi(t)\rangle$.
 Note that, if $[H_0{,}H_1]{=}0$, \red{then $S(|\psi(t)\rangle\langle\psi(t)|{,}a^\dagger a){=}|\alpha|^2$.} In Fig.~\eqref{fig_skew}, we plot the skew information and the QFI as functions of the nonlinearity $\beta$ for the polynomial and generalized squeezing scenarios for $s{=}3{,}4$ at a fixed time $\beta t{=}0.05$.
 For clarity, the skew information is presented in arbitrary units [a. u.].
 As the figure shows, the skew information fully captures the behavior of the QFI.
-Notably, the maximum value of the skew information (i.e., where $H_0$ and $H_1$ are maximally noncommutative) occurs near the maximum value of the QFI (i.e., where the quantum probe is most sensitive to $\omega$).
-A slight quantitative discrepancy arises between the two quantities.
-This is because Eq.~\eqref{eq_skew} describes a QFI not based on SLDs; instead, it is defined as $4\mathrm{Tr}\left(\partial_\omega\sqrt{\rho(\omega)}\right)^2$~\cite{luo2003wigner}.
+Notably, the maximum value of the skew information (i.e., where $H_0$ and $H_1$ are maximally noncommutative) occurs near the maximum value of the QFI (i.e., where the quantum probe is most sensitive to $\omega$). \vm{Note that for the family of states $\rho(\omega){=}e^{-i t \omega H_0} \rho(0) e^{i t \omega H_0}$, the QFI $Q(\omega){=}4t^2(\Delta H_0)^2$~\cite{paris2009quantum} exactly coincides with the Wigner–Yanase skew information.
+A formal proof of this equivalence can be found in Ref.~\cite{luo2004wigneryanaseskewinformationvs}.
+However, in our scenario, the unknown frequency is encoded via $H{=}\omega H_0{+}\beta H_1$.
+As a result, a slight quantitative discrepancy arises between the QFI and the Wigner–Yanase skew information.
+This is due to their fundamentally different mathematical natures.
+Indeed, the QFI defines a strict Riemannian metric on the space of quantum states, capturing the infinitesimal statistical distinguishability between nearby states~\cite{braunstein1994statistical}.
+In contrast, the Wigner–Yanase skew information given in Eq.~\eqref{eq_skew} is not a metric.
+Rather, it is a QFI-like quantity defined by $4\mathrm{Tr}\left(\partial_\omega\sqrt{\rho(\omega)}\right)^2, $ which captures sensitivity to parameter changes without relying on the SLD~\cite{luo2003wigner}.